hpfast/webmapping_for_beginners_wiki/D3-step-2.md

 ### Data Driven Styling

 The Squatch Watch data is categorized in classes.
-The sightings get a classification label for how trustworthy the sightning was!
+The sightings get a classification label for how trustworthy the sighting was!
 For example : Class A reports involve clear sightings in circumstances where misinterpretation or misidentification of other animals can be ruled out with greater confidence.
-Incidents where a possible sasquatch was observed at a great distance or in poor lighting conditions and incidents in any other circumstance that did not afford a clear view of the subject are considered Class B reports.
+Incidents where a possible Squatch was observed at a great distance or in poor lighting conditions and incidents in any other circumstance that did not afford a clear view of the subject are considered Class B reports.

 We can use these attributes for styling the data!
 To see what attributes are available in the data set we can do 2 things.